Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 People do short fasts and long fasts for many reasons.
-Some claim that it helps to reduce the risk of disease, to clean out toxins from the body; while others do it for spiritual and religious reasons.
+Some people claim that it helps to reduce the risk of developing many diseases and also that it helps to clean out toxins from the body.
+Some people also do it for spiritual and religious reasons.
 I’ve had quite a lot of experience with short fasts of about one to three days, but never more than this.
-Is there any benefit going beyond this?
+Is there any benefit going beyond three days?

-Benefits of Fasting: As for the health benefits of fasting, yes, they do exist!
-But you do not have to fast for a crazy amount of time to get them.
-When a person fasts, their body releases certain hormones such as Ghrelin, which stimulates appetite and has many beneficial effects around the body such as:
+You do not have to fast for a crazy amount of time to enjoy the benefits that fasting can bring to you.
+When a person fasts, their body releases certain hormones such as ghrelin, which stimulates appetite and has many beneficial effects on the body such as:

 - Increased motivation